GailletLouis/restaurant-inspections-nosql/cassandra/requests.md

 # Datamodel and Import

-**Script.cql**

 - We create a keyspace, we use it, then we create some types needed, then we create the table with the types.
 We chose a type instead of a map because we preferred to display only few attributes per query.
 Moreover we were focused on map in practical work 2 so when we had to choose between these 2 options we prefered to use type in order to improve our knowledge on Cassandra

 - Cassandra doesn't allow for loading JSON files, only CSV ones.
 We decided instead on loading a .cql file, where each line would be an INSERT statement, for each JSON element.
 This was done with the `./cassanda/json-cassandra.lisp` script.
 We also needed to change `$date` to `date1` in order for the data to be read by CQL.
-This was done in vim, with a `:%s/$date/date1/g` command.
+This was done in vim, with a `:%s/$date/date1/g** command.

+**Script.cql**

 ```SQL
 CREATE KEYSPACE IF NOT EXISTS restaurants_inspections